VineetDS/Flask--Api-Based-signup-login/README.md

 The code uses Bcrypt for secure password hashing and verification, ensuring user data protection.

 I have used Postman to handle api requests.

+Use sqldb.sql file to create database and table to store credentials of users.